OWASP/www-project-threat-dragon/docs-1/threat-model-diagrams.md

 ## Element properties
 To edit the properties of a model element, first select it.
 The element properties are shown on the right side of the diagram editor.
-In a future version of Threat Dragon, these properties will be used by the threat generation engine to suggest threats and mitigations for your model.
+These properties are used as context by the threat generation engine to suggest threats and mitigations for your model.